Where could you find the best fossils?

 Other Ways Fossils Form

 Fossils may form in other ways.
 With complete preservation, the organism doesn't change much.
-As pictured below ( Figure below ), tree sap may cover an organism and then turn into amber .
+As seen in the Figure below, tree sap may cover an organism and then turn into amber.
 The original organism is preserved so that scientists might be able to study its DNA.
 Organisms can also be completely preserved in tar or ice.

 Complete Preservation.
-This spider looks the same as it did the day it died millions of years ago!
+This dragonfly looks the same as it did the day it died millions of years ago!

 Molds and casts are another way organisms can be fossilized.
 A mold is an imprint of an organism left in rock.
 The organism's remains break down completely.
 Rock that fills in the mold resembles the original remains.
-The fossil that forms in the mold is called a cast ( Figure below ).
+The fossil that forms in the mold is called a cast.
 Molds and casts usually form in sedimentary rock.
-With compression ( Figure below ), an organism's remains are put under great pressure inside rock layers.
+With compression, an organism's remains are put under great pressure inside rock layers.
 This leaves behind a dark stain in the rock.
+You can see two examples of these fossils in the Figures below and below.

 Molds and Casts.
-A mold is a hole left in rock after an organism's remains break.
+A mold is a hole left in rock after an organim's remains break.
 A cast forms from the minerals that fill that hole and solidify.

 Compression.
 A dark stain is left on a rock that was compressed.
 These leaves were fossilized by compression.